Gaming addiction help at Life Works Surrey

 If your gaming activities have become excessive and have started to have a negative impact on your life and relationships with others, it might be that you are struggling with a gaming addiction.
 However, it’s important to recognise that gaming addiction is treatable and it’s possible to make a full and sustainable recovery.
 Our highly qualified specialists at Life Works have vast experience in treating all kinds of behavioural addictions, including compulsive gaming, and are dedicated to helping you to overcome your difficulties and regain your quality of life.

 The most crucial first step to receiving gaming addiction treatment and starting your road to recovery is to seek help.
-At Life Works, we understand that this can be a daunting prospect, which is why we offer a free, no obligation addiction assessment to all of our prospective clients.
+At Life Works in Woking, we understand that this can be a daunting prospect, which is why we offer a free, no obligation addiction assessment to all of our prospective clients.
 This initial screening assessment provides you with the opportunity to discuss your gaming addiction in confidence with a member of our expert treatment team, learn about the different techniques that we use to treat gaming addiction, and develop a more thorough insight into the journey that you could be taking towards recovery and wellbeing.

 We are able to employ a wide variety of treatment approaches to tackle your gaming addiction, all of which are evidence-based and recovery-focused.
 Our intensive programme of individual and group therapy will help you to address your gaming addiction symptoms, get to the bottom of why you turned to compulsive gaming in the first place, and help you every step of the way towards a healthy and fulfilling future.